coffee2code/custom-post-limits/readme.txt

 * New: Add LICENSE file.
 * New: Add empty index.php to prevent files from being listed if web server has enabled directory listings.
 * Change: Note compatibility through WP 4.5+.
-* Change: Dropped compatibility with version of WP older than 4.1.
+* Change: Drop compatibility with version of WP older than 4.1.
 * Change: Update donate link.
 * Change: Update copyright date (2016).
 * New: Add assets to plugin's Plugin Directory SVN repo.